bahtiyartan/troia/docs/94ClientPlugin.rst

 		}

 		/**
-		 * This method is called when an PLUGINACTION command runs on canias
+		 * This method is called when an PLUGINACTION command runs on application
-		 * application server.
+		 * server.
 		 *
 		 * this demo plugin converts iasPluginAction to a string.
 		 */